 The next step is water.
 Obviously, saltwater is necessary and while it is possible to purchase pre-made saltwater artificial "salt" is readily available.
-This is not table salt - specialized salt for salt water aquariums must be used!
+This is not table salt - specialized salt for saltwater aquariums must be used!
 Water and salt are mixed according to instructions and added.
 Many people will comment that de-ionized water is required; I did not find it so.
 My home is fed by a well and pump; no chemicals such as chlorine or flourine are added so I thought it worth a try to use that instead of specially treated water for the purpose.
-It is possible to treat city water for an saltwater fish tank and it would probably work, but I have no experience with it.
+It is possible to treat city water for a saltwater fish tank and it would probably work, but I have no experience with it.
 With the water added I allowed it to set for several days while my heaters (I used two with the theory that if, or when, one failed the other would maintain the temperature until I noticed the failed one) stabilized the temperature in the upper 70's.

-Adding Life to the Salt Water Fish Tank
+Adding Life to the Tank

 Next is the addition of live sand and live rock.
 I used about 50 pounds of each for my tank; this is on the short side, but I figured on adding more rock later and neither one (especially rock) is cheap.
-Both of these are taken from the ocean and and kept wet and warm until sold as both contain bacteria and other organisms necessary for a self sustaining system.
-Interestingly the rock often contains small marine life as well and creatures such as worms, small crabs, and even small fish can be exciting to suddenly find in your saltwater fish tank that you didn't put there.
-At this point I added 2 filters (purchased with the tank from craigslist) without any filter media in them.
+Both of these are taken from the ocean and kept wet and warm until sold as both contain bacteria and other organisms necessary for a self-sustaining system.
+Interestingly the rock often contains small marine life as well and creatures such as worms, small crabs, and even small fish can be exciting to suddenly find in your saltwater tank that you didn't put there.
+At this point, I added 2 filters (purchased with the tank from craigslist) without any filter media in them.
 The purpose was simply to move the water around in a simulation of tidal and wind action.
 A saltwater fish tank is not a still, stagnant swamp; it is the ocean, always moving.
 You will need to wait now perhaps a week or so while sediment and sand settle.

 Lighting is next.
 Large amounts of light are needed to provide for a true coral reef.
 Many animals utilize bacterial action requiring tropical levels of sunlight for survival.
 A 55 gallon tank such as I had could easily use 800 watts of lighting, which can lead to overheating of a tank quite easily.
-One possibility is to add a cooling system, but my solution was to provide 260 watts of HO flourescent lighting and limit myself to corals and other animals that do not require more.
-Most soft corals will do fine, but hard corals, clams and other creatures will not.
+One possibility is to add a cooling system, but my solution was to provide 260 watts of HO fluorescent lighting and limit myself to corals and other animals that do not require more.
+Most soft corals will do fine, but hard corals, clams, and other creatures will not.
 With the lighting installed it was time to add some fish!
 But not just any fish—the tank is not truly ready yet.
 I added a pair of small, cheap fish that would survive nearly anything - necessary as the water purity is about to undergo radical changes.

 The desired wildlife may now be stocked into the tank, but with great care.
 One inch of fish per 5 gallons of water is probably safe, but barely.
-Corals may be added, along with various cleaning animals such as crab, shrimp and snails.
+Corals may be added, along with various cleaning animals such as crab, shrimp, and snails.
 I added only perhaps 2 fish, or one or two small corals, at a time, giving the tank a month or so to readjust to changing conditions.
 If too much life is added too fast the cycling process will repeat and most of the life will probably die.
-In any case saltwater fish can be $50 per fish or even more—I couldn't add more than a little bit at a time.
+In any case, saltwater fish can be $50 per fish or even more—I couldn't add more than a little bit at a time.

 I found that there was very little maintenance necessary to my reef.
 Salt tended to collect on the surfaces and needed to be cleaned off.
-A cover or lid would have helped, but I had some trouble in the summer time keeping the temperature down.
+A cover or lid would have helped, but I had some trouble in the summertime keeping the temperature down.
 As I never added a cover the water would evaporate about a gallon a day, providing some cooling effect.
 I had to replenish the water (but not the salt) and did so with plain tap water that I let set out for about a day before using it.
 Feeding was necessary each day, and with the variety of life I maintained I needed a variety of food.
 I found that it helped if I fed the brittle starfish small pieces of raw shrimp, by hand, for example.
 With a sea urchin also in the tank, care had to be taken as punctures from it were not only mildly poisonous, they hurt!

 I had a wide variety of life in my tank which kept up interest considerably.
 A small cleaner shrimp that would climb over my hand, "cleaning" it.
 The urchin and brittle starfish noted above, along with a more normal orange starfish.
 A sand sifting fish that continually sucked up sand and spit it back out all over the rock.
 Sand sifting snails that buried under the sand only to suddenly re-appear when food was added to the tank.
 Of course a pair of percula fish (nemo fish).
 Giant regular snails.
-Several soft corals, including a large leather coral - cut off the limbs and "replant" it and both pieces survived.
+Several soft corals, including a large leather coral, cut off the limbs and "replant" it and both pieces survived.
 An anemone.
-I tried two clams and several hard corals - eventually all those died, probably from insufficient light.
+I tried two clams and several hard corals - eventually, all those died, probably from insufficient light.
 Various fish were around, some quite beautiful, some not so much.
 One in particular we named "Ugly".
 Several feather dusters.
 I actually enjoyed the non-fish life more than I did the fish.

 I failed a couple of times in not doing my research on the fish I wanted.
 One ate my feather dusters, while another ate the slowly growing coral that was covering the rocks.
 One ate other fish.
-Great care must be taken, and considerable research done before purchasing fish as they have different nutrition needs and require different "societies" to live in.
+Great care must be taken, and considerable research completed before purchasing fish as they have different nutrition needs and require different "societies" to live in.
 Some are quite aggressive and some quite passive.
 I found the pet/fish stores often don't really know and while I always asked I also learned to do my homework online before going to the store.